 Why AI Won't Make Doctors Obsolete

-There is lots of commentary regarding the role of AI in healthcare, but despite all the noise we must remember that, ultimately, AI is here to help, not to take.
+There is a lot of commentary regarding the role of AI in healthcare, but despite all the noise we must remember that, ultimately, AI is here to help, not to take.
 The practical, wholesome role of AI is to relieve us of our burdens so that we can get back to doing the human things that make us better, and wonderfully different, than any supercomputer.

 Technology like this has the true potential to transform the lives of physicians and how they are able to provide care.
 But, it raises many difficult questions as well, in ethics and in practice.
 If we let AI sneak in the backdoor, what potential does it have to proliferate deep into medicine and disrupt the rest of the healthcare industry?
 More importantly, how will it affect the individual providers who allow the rest of us to flourish?

 A few weeks ago, we outlined some of the ways advanced AI will change the future of reactive and proactive care.
-It’s applications, while futuristic and advanced, are not totally unrealistic, and the ways in which they can infiltrate our daily lives are bound to change how care is imagined.
+Its applications, while futuristic and advanced, are not totally unrealistic, and the ways in which they can infiltrate our daily lives are bound to change how care is imagined.

 The answer, like all in this industry and far beyond, is layered.
 The biggest thing we must remember is that AI is here to help, not to take.